Laurent Roucairol (Grospixels)

 - In the beginning the drums were programmed note after note and played with sound banks (or sound fonts).
 Since around 2010 the songs feature drums made with Toontrack's EZ Drummer.
 The programming is based on patterns provided with this software, not because we're lazy but because those patterns being done by real drummers it's more lively, it's not quantized, it gives the song a somewhat impredictable groove that it's a joy to adapt to.

-- In the first years, guitars were recorded by miking a guitar amplifier and using real distorsion pedals.
+- During the first years, guitars were recorded by miking a guitar amplifier and using real distorsion pedals.
 Then around 2007 we switched to guitar amp simulation, first by using a Behringer V-Amp, then switching to amp simulation plugins.
-We use a few of us and generally stick to freeware ones.
+We use a few of them and generally stick to freeware ones.

 - Most of the production and mastering tools (compressors, reverbs, choruses, delays...) are the plugins provided with FL Studio Producer Edition.